rsreds/git-good/02-more-rebase.md

 # Exercise 2: More rebase

-This excercise will focus on the rebase command to merge changes back to `main`.
+This exercise will focus on the rebase command to merge changes back to `main`.

 Optionally, you can test again your `rebase` knowledge by using it to split a commit in two.